 You’re going to need a US bank account to pay off your US credit card bills, so let’s set one up.
 This step is easy – several Canadian banks have subsidiaries in the US, and if you bank with them on the Canadian side, it tends to be a pretty straightforward process to set up an account in the US as well.

-The equivalent holds true with BMO Bank of Montreal and BMO Harris Bank in the US, as well as RBC Royal Bank and RBC Bank, their personal banking arm in the US.
-Simply go online to get more information on their personal checking options and to open an account.
+The equivalent holds true with TD Canada Trust and TD Bank (their Convenience Checking account is a very affordable option), BMO Bank of Montreal and BMO Harris Bank, as well as RBC Royal Bank and RBC Bank.
+All of these banks have very well-established Cross-Border Banking products and guidelines, so simply go online to get more information on their personal checking options and to open an account.

 Just like Canada, personal credit reports in the US are associated with a unique identifier – typically a Social Security Number (SSN), the equivalent of our SIN.
 If you already have a SSN as a result of being born, living, or working in the US, once again, lucky you!
 Forget about this step, find those mouthwatering signup bonuses, and go forth and conquer!

 A brief caution: some people in the past have simply used their Canadian SIN as a substitute for the SSN on credit card applications.
 This is a strongly discouraged practice, since you could inadvertently be engaging in identity theft, if your SIN happens to be the same as some American person’s actual SSN.

 For the rest of us, we’re gonna need to put in a little bit of work here.
 In addition to the SSN, credit card companies also accept what’s known as an Individual Taxpayer Identification Number (ITIN) on credit card applications.
 ITINs are, by nature, issued by the US Internal Revenue Service (IRS), so getting one requires mailing a bunch of documents to the IRS.